basheertp/interview-questions/javascript.md

 Works with Dynamically Added Elements: If new list items are added to the ```<ul>```, they will automatically have the event listener without needing to reattach the event listener to each new element.

-#  Difference between node version 18 to 22 in react app
+#  Difference between node version 16 to 18 in react app
 #  Error handling in react
 Handling Errors in Components (using Error Boundaries) Handling Errors in Asynchronous Code